Great Tribulation: How to Discern Truth from Deception

 Jesus said, All these things shall come upon this generation.
 All what things?
 All the acts of vengeance of God because of the blood of the prophets and the killing of those Jesus sent.
 It was not to come upon a future generation.
 It would come upon their generation.

 A little-known and little-taught truth is the truth about this generation.
-Over and over again Jesus spoke detrimentally to this generation (his generation).
+Over and over again, Jesus spoke detrimentally to this generation (his generation).

 Matthew 12:41-42 The men of Nineveh shall rise in judgment with this generation, and shall condemn it… The queen of the south shall rise up in the judgment with this generation, and shall condemn it…